heurist-network/zkImagine-NFT/README.md

 - **Standard Minting**: Users can mint new NFTs by paying a mint fee.
 - **Referral System**: Referrers can earn a percentage of the mint fee as a reward, and minters get a discount when using a referral.
 - **Partner Whitelist**: Allows holders of whitelisted partner NFTs to mint NFTs for free once per global time threshold for each partner NFT collection hold.
-- **Signature-Based Free Minting**: Allows free minting based on owner-signed messages.
+- **Signature-Based Free Minting**: Allows free minting based on signer-signed messages.
 - **Secure Fee Handling**: Referral fees are tracked and preserved, ensuring users can claim their earned fees.
 - **Owner Functions**: The contract owner can manage the base URI, add/remove whitelisted NFTs, claim accumulated fees, and adjust various parameters.
 - **Upgradeable**: The contract is designed to be upgradeable using the UUPS pattern.